-Here at Stemcounter by Curate, we love to hear from all perspectives.
+Here at Curate, we love to hear from all perspectives.
 This article is an opinion piece from our founder, Ryan O'Neil, that hopefully will serve to help our community of business-minded florists develop in their ability to run their businesses even more efficiently.

 "What is Industry Standard?"